Happy 2018 Everyone! Here is my 2017 year in review.

 Despite only seeing a 15.87% return on my public investments for 2017, my online business more than made up for the slack.
 If you can consistently grow your most valuable asset at a faster pace than every other asset class over the long term, I dare say you will one day do your family proud.

-Here’s a review of the specific goals I made in 2017.
+Here’s a review of the specific goals I made in 2017 and my year in review.

 1) Focus on growth by broadening the audience.
 I’ve received plenty of feedback that I need to write more for the mass market.
 Even though my advice holds true whether you have $1,000,000 to invest or $10,000 to invest, readers have told me they can’t get their heads around larger numbers.